sharc-lab/lightningsim-doc/docs/source/tutorial/ex4-more-complex.rst

 Walkthrough
 -----------

 **Step 1.** Within Vitis HLS, click the :guilabel:`Open Project` link again.
-Navigate to :code:`~/examples/example-4` and click :guilabel:`Open`.
+Navigate to :code:`lightningsim-doc/examples/example-4` and click :guilabel:`Open`.

 **Step 2.** Within the terminal where you activated the :code:`lightningsim` environment, run::

-  lightningsim --skip-wait-for-synthesis ~/examples/example-4/solution1
+  lightningsim --gui --skip-wait-for-synthesis lightningsim-doc/examples/example-4/solution1

 .. note::

   As the name suggests, the :code:`--skip-wait-for-synthesis` flag will skip the "waiting for synthesis" step and immediately start running the simulation.
 This has the same effect as clicking the :guilabel:`(skip)` link on this step in the LightningSim UI.

+  In CLI mode, this behavior is the default.

 Hold :kbd:`Ctrl` and click the link printed in the terminal to open the LightningSim UI in your default browser.